若您需要咨询产品或有任何技术问题,请通过官方电话 400 885 9050 或邮箱 info.cn@stemcell.com 与我们联系。

 Part IV: Preparation of Single-Cell Suspension

-- Use a microscope to visually identify regions of differentiation (if any) in the wells.
-Mark these using a felt tip or lens marker on the bottom of the plate.
+2. Use a microscope to visually identify regions of differentiation (if any) in the wells.
+Mark these using a felt tip pen or lens marker on the bottom of the plate.
 Remove regions of differentiation by scraping with a pipette tip or by aspiration.

-- Aspirate the remaining medium from the well and add 1 mL of ACCUTASE™ (for 6-well plate).
+3. Aspirate the remaining medium from the well and add 1 mL of ACCUTASE™ (if using a 6-well plate).
 Incubate the plate at 37°C and 5% CO2 for approximately 5 minutes, or until colonies appear to be dissociated.

 NOTE: Avoid excessive or harsh trituration, as this may adversely impact cell viability.
 If the cells do not readily detach, a longer incubation may be required.